Alamin-22/EventManagement/README.md

 # Event Management Website
 ## Name Of The Website: The Planing Paradise

-Welcome to the Event Management Website, where you can plan and organize memorable events with ease.
-Whether you're hosting a wedding, corporate conference, or any special occasion, our platform offers a range of services to make your event a success.
+Welcome to the Event Management Website, where you can plan and organize memorable events with us.
+Whether you're hosting a wedding, Birthday parties, or any special occasion, our platform offers a range of services to make your event a success.

 ## Live site